12/21/2023

 Professor Harnett

-On a clear night, put on a hat and a warm coat and peer straight up towards the darkness of the cosmos.
+On a clear night, find a comfortable seat in the darkness and peer straight up towards the infinite bounds of the cosmos.
 Outside the world we focus almost entirely upon, are countless other celestial bodies that are solid, gaseous, or hot balls of plasma.
 Based on the technology we have today, there are an estimated 2 trillion galaxies and 700 quintillion planets.
 Indeed, these numbers are staggering and there is no way to verify if this is even close to accurate, but let’s just go on the assumption there’s a lot of stuff out there.

 As you gaze directly overhead, you will see a very bright star that is at the tail of the Little Dipper.
 Depending on the amount of light pollution (which in the Ohio Valley we have plenty of) and the acuity of your peepers, you may need a vector to that tail.
 The Big Dipper is there to help and is easy to find.
 If you draw an imaginary line up from the outer edge of the Big Dipper’s… dipper [sic], that points directly to the tail of the Little Dipper, also known as Little Bear.
 Here, 433 light-years away, we find the star Polaris in the Ursa Minor constellation, more commonly known as the North Star.
 As a comparison, Proxima Centauri is the nearest star to earth, a scant 4.24 light-years away.
 Fun fact, one light-year is approximately 5.88 trillion miles.